buffer/thug/docs/source/logging.rst

 downloaded during the analysis in an ElasticSearch instance.
 Deploying and configuring the instance is totally up to you and no images are provided for that.

+Starting from Thug version 1.6 you are required to install Python ElasticSearch Client by yourself.
+The reason behind this choice is that you could be interested in installing a specific library version based on the ElasticSearch version you are using.

 ElasticSearch logging mode is not enabled by default and you need to enable the option -G (--elasticsearch-logging).
 The ElasticSearch configuration is saved in the */etc/thug/thug.conf* file.
 Be sure of defining the right URL for connecting to your instance.
 You may want to